Volunteer in Belgium

 If you are traveling in Belgium prior to your volunteer program, we can arrange for you to be picked up from any of the main stations in Brussels on the day before your program orientation.

-Volunteers are accommodated alongside other volunteers in an apartment in Brussels, which is about 20 minutes from the center of Brussels via tram or Metro.
+You will be accommodated alongside other volunteers in a hostel in Brussels.
+The hostel also caters to independent travelers who book rooms from time to time for varying lengths of stay.
+The hostel is about 20 minutes from the center of Brussels via Tram or Metro.

 Free WiFi is available at the volunteer accommodation.